Illegal drug trade: Profits

-Statistics about profits from the drug trade are largely unknown due to its illicit nature.
+Statistics about profits from the drug trade are largely unknown and speculative due to its illicit nature.
 An online report published by the UK Home Office in 2007 estimated the illicit drug market in the UK at £4–6.6 billion a year.

 In December 2009, United Nations Office on Drugs and Crime Executive Director Antonio Maria Costa claimed illegal drug money saved the banking industry from collapse.
 He claimed he had seen evidence that the proceeds of organized crime were "the only liquid investment capital" available to some banks on the brink of collapse during 2008.
 He said that a majority of the $352 billion (£216bn) of drug profits was absorbed into the economic system as a result: "In many instances, the money from drugs was the only liquid investment capital.
 In the second half of 2008, liquidity was the banking system's main problem and hence liquid capital became an important factor ...
 Inter-bank loans were funded by money that originated from the drugs trade and other illegal activities...there were signs that some banks were rescued that way".